Facial Recognition Technology is Shaking Up the States

 “I recommend users refrain from revealing any identifying information while using Skype Translation, and Cortana.
 Unless you identify yourself in the recording, there’s almost no way for a human analyst to figure out who you are”, says privacy advocate Paul Bischoff (Source).

 Essentially Alexa, Siri, Google Home, and Skype are listening to your conversations.
-Instead of avoiding these products as a consequence, however, we are compromising our privacy for convenience and efficiency.
+However, instead of avoiding these products, we are compromising our privacy for convenience and efficiency.